Start9Labs/documentation/site/03-todo.md

 # TODO
-- LAN Setup - Android - Screenshots of LAN setup and verify steps on an Android 12+ device (see below)
 - Update all guides in service repos
     - Service-specific Guides (link to wrapper repos)
 - Verify LAN and Tor setup steps on a Mac